photo/documentation/docs/faq/Groups.markdown

 ## What about Collaborators?

 Collaborators have been renamed Administrators.
 When you add an administrator to a group, they'll receive an email with instructions on setting a password, just like a group member does.

-## How much does this cost?

-We'll be releasing plans for Groups soon, so stay tuned.

-## How do I get started?

-Current Pro members can get started with groups by enabling the Groups beta and visiting the Collaborators area of their settings.

 ## What if I have more questions?